How Much Can I Claim For A Wrongful Death At Work?

 - Being struck by a vehicle.

-- Becoming trapped by an object.
+- Becoming trapped by an object, for example during unloading or loading.

 - Exposure to hazardous materials.